The Hall relies on visitors - such as yourself - to survive, and if the walls could talk they would surely give their thanks!

 With many, many thanks to The Friends of Markenfield; you are now able to book and pay for tickets online from this website.
 Simply follow the link above to go to the Events Calendar, chose the event you are interested in and click on it.
 From there you can chose the type of ticket (or tickets) that you want to buy and add them to your “cart”.
 Once you have added all you want, simply go to the checkout and then onto payment.
 PLEASE NOTE: you DO NOT have to pay by PayPal – when the payment page comes up, under the PayPal link there will be an option that says PAY BY CARD.
 This enables you to simply put your card details in as you would with any other website.

-We are delighted to be hosting the Opening Concert of the Ripon International Festival this year – the Festival always provides a stunning event and this year will be no different.
+We are delighted to welcome the Ripon International Festival back to the Hall again this year – the Festival always provides a stunning event and this year will be no different.

 The Atéa Quintet is the foremost British Wind Quintet of their generation.
 Internationally acclaimed, they became double prize winners at the 2015 Carl Nielsen International Chamber Music Competition in Denmark.
 As the Associate Ensemble in Residence at the Royal Birmingham Conservatoire and former Quintet in Residence at the Purcell School, they mentor some of the finest up and coming musicians in the country.